 Hence, the second term on the right-hand side of (\ref{eq22}) is bounded above by

 uniformly in all parameters, where $C_2>0$ is another constant.
-Hence, the second term on the right-hand side of (\ref{eq22}) is superexponentially small (SES).
+Hence, the second term on the right-hand side of (\ref{eq22}) is superexponentially small.

 Now consider the first term on the right-hand side of (\ref{eq22}).
 Since $g_d(rt,bt)=tg_d(r,b)$ for $r,b>0$, the cost of clearing a ball with radius linear in $t$ is exponentially small in $t$ as $t\rightarrow\infty$.
 Then, for large $t$, we have